 We work with an expression for the truncated partial sum

 due to G.~Sansone, which is a refinement of the one employed by J.V.~Uspensky \citep{Usp:26} to prove his classical pointwise convergence theorems for the Hermite series.
-The heart of truncated partial sum operator \eqref{E:truncated-Sn} is the Dirichlet operator
+The heart of the truncated partial sum operator~\eqref{E:truncated-Sn} is the truncated Dirichlet operator

 with $N\in\R$ being tied to $n$.
-It is through this fact that we are able to connect the truncated partial sum \eqref{E:truncated-Sn} to another well-known operator of a certain function related to $f$, namely to the Stieltjes transform $S$ defined for measurable function $g$ on $(0,\infty)$ by
+It is through this fact that we are able to connect the truncated partial sum \eqref{E:truncated-Sn} to another well-known operator, namely to the Stieltjes transform $S$ defined for the measurable function $g$ on $(0,\infty)$ by

 \paragraph{General result}